viktorbobinski/viktorbobinski.github.io/_posts/2022-04-27-smart-notes.md

 categories: media
 ---

-Smart Notes is a Java desktop app to have frequently copied text at hand, easy to copy.
+Smart Notes is a Java desktop app to manage notes.
+It allows to quickly copy notes and have most frequent used notes at hand.

 [Link to Github][smartnotes-github]

 ![Smart Notes app](/assets/smart_notes.png)

-On the top there is a list of all added texts, the copy button copies the selected text to clipboard. <br />
+On top all notes are displayed.
+Once a note is highlighted, it can be copied with a button. <br />
-The notes are sorted from most to least used, as seen in the picture above.<br />
+The notes are sorted from most to least used, as seen in the picture above.
-Below there is a field and button to insert new texts.<br />

 And below the code.